More crawling doesn’t mean you’ll rank better, but if your pages aren’t crawled and indexed they aren’t going to rank at all.

-You can find broken (4xx) and redirected (3xx) links on your site easily in the Internal pages report in Site Audit.
+You can find redirected (3xx) links on your site easily in the Internal pages report in Site Audit.

-For broken or redirected links in the sitemap, check the All issues report for “3XX redirect in sitemap” and “4XX page in sitemap” issues.
+For redirected links in the sitemap, check the All issues report for the “3XX redirect in sitemap” issue.

 Use GET instead of POST where you can